falconsmilie/phospy/README.md

 A few boundaries are worth knowing up front:

 - **Selective scope only.** PhosPy covers the workflows documented above and nothing broader.
-- **Parity is seam-level, not package-wide.** The short explanation lives in [`docs/validation-and-parity.md`](docs/validation-and-parity.md).
-The detailed guide lives in [`docs/parity.md`](docs/parity.md).
+- **Parity claims are narrow.** When PhosPy says there is parity, it means seam-level parity to the R `PhosR` package backed by committed fixtures and tests.
+See [`docs/parity.md`](docs/parity.md).
-- **`KinaseWorkflow` is native first.** It includes an `svm_mode="r_parity"` option for narrower learner-seam comparison, but the default mode is the preferred Python-native path and is not claimed to numerically match every PhosR result.
+- **`KinaseWorkflow` is native first.** `svm_mode="r_parity"` narrows one learner comparison seam.
+It does not make the whole workflow equivalent to `PhosR`.
 - **The CLI is intentionally small.** It covers the core preprocessing and `predMat`-driven downstream path.
-The native kinase workflow is currently exposed through the Python API and example script.
+The native kinase workflow is exposed through the Python API and example script.
 - **R is only required for fixture regeneration.** You do not need R to install PhosPy or run the committed Python test suite.

 ## For Contributors to PhosPy